-- Part IIA The Actuarial Control Cycle - Part IIB Investment and Asset Modelling
+- Part IIA The Actuarial Control Cycle - Part IIB Investment and Asset Modeling

-Some of these university subjects corresponding to the old Part II syllabus used to be available to Master of Actuarial Science students.
+Some of these university subjects corresponding to the old Part II syllabus used to be available to students.

-To obtain an exemption from Part II before 31st December 2019, students needed to achieve a high enough average mark in the exams of three university subjects in Actuarial Studies (or as part of a Masters degree): ACTL90010 Actuarial Practice and Control I, ACTL90011 Actuarial Practice and Control II and ACTL90009 Actuarial Practice and Control III.
+To obtain an exemption from Part II before 31st December 2019, students needed to achieve a high enough average mark in the exams of three university subjects in Actuarial Studies: ACTL90010 Actuarial Practice and Control I, ACTL90011 Actuarial Practice and Control II and ACTL90009 Actuarial Practice and Control III.